Cyfrin/Updraft/courses/solidity/1-simple-storage/4-functions/+page.md

 ```

 ## Conclusion

 In this lesson, you have learned how to build a function in Solidity, define its visibility, and understand how it operates on values within a smart contract.
 You have also explored different transactions and their gas consumption.
 Let's continue learning!

 ## 🧑‍💻 Test yourself

 1. 📕 Describe four function visibility keywords and their impact on the code.
-2. 📕 What's the difference between `view` and `pure`.
+2. 📕 What's the difference between `view` and `pure`?
 3. 📕 In which circumstances a pure function will incur gas costs?
 4. 📕 Explain what a scope is and provide an example of an incorrect scope.
+5. 📕 What's the difference between a transaction that deploys a contract and a transaction that transfers ETH?
-5. 🧑‍💻 Write a contract that features 3 functions:
+6. 🧑‍💻 Write a contract that features 3 functions:
    - a view function that can be accessed only by the current contract
    - a pure function that's not accessible within the current contract
    - a view function that can be accessed from children's contracts

 [Back to top](#top)